**Cold Case Cracked After 57 Years: DNA Solves 1966 Murder in San Rafael**

 San Rafael, California, USAThursday, April 2, 2026

-The retired detective who reopened the file told the victim’s daughter that the family was grateful for closure.
-He hopes this success will inspire more cold‑case reviews as DNA tools keep improving.
+A retired detective later told the victim’s daughter that the family was deeply grateful for the closure.
+He hopes this case will inspire more cold-case reviews as forensic technology advances.

 Actions